owagner/modbus2mqtt/README.md

 * 0.4 - 2015/07/31 - nzfarmer
   - added support for MQTT subscribe + Mobdus write Topics are of the form: prefix/set/<slaveid (0:255)>/<fc (5,6)>/<register>  (payload = value to write)
-  - modified polling method (used loop not loop_start and separate thread) and added support for disconnects
   - added CNTL-C for controlled exit
   - added --clientid for MQTT connections
   - added --force to repost register values regardless of change every x seconds where x >0